Zelenskyy’s ‘desperate’ plea to Congress: Send more planes

 Republicans and a growing number of Democrats, including Speaker Nancy Pelosi, back the idea of an Russian oil import ban.
 The Biden administration has so far resisted that step, worried about rising prices at the pump.

+The Ukrainian leader also urged lawmakers to suspend Visa and Mastercard credit card access in Russia — and the two announced later Saturday that they were doing just that.
+Mastercard said cards issued by Russian banks will no longer be supported by its network and any card issued outside the country will not work at Russian stores or ATMs.
+Visa said it’s working with clients and partners in Russia to cease all Visa transactions over the coming days.

-“Anything that could hurt the Russian economy will help the Ukrainian people and may make this war more difficult for Putin,” Sen. Lindsey Graham, R-S.C., said in a video posted to Twitter after the call.
+In a video posted to Twitter after the call, Sen. Lindsey Graham, R-S.C., said: “Anything that could hurt the Russian economy will help the Ukrainian people and may make this war more difficult for Putin.”

 Zelenskyy’s office said he also suggested the U.S. consider imposing an embargo on all Russian goods and stripping Russia of its most-favored-nation trade status.